Greek junta: American influence in Greece

 In 1944, British prime minister Winston Churchill was determined to halt the Soviet encroachment in the Balkans, and ordered British forces to intervene in the Greek Civil War (see Dekemvriana) in the wake of the retreating German military.
 This was to be a lengthy and open-ended commitment by the British.
 The United States stepped in to further help the Greek government against the communist forces in 1947.

 The Phoenix rising from its flames and the silhouette of the soldier bearing a rifle with fixed bayonet was the emblem of the Junta.
-On the header the word Greece (Ελλάς) and on the footer 21 April 1967, the date of the coup d'état, can be seen in Greek.
+On the header the word Greece (Ελλάς) and on the footer 21 April (1967), the date of the coup d'état, can be seen in Greek.

 In 1947, the United States formulated the Truman Doctrine, and began actively supporting a series of authoritarian governments in Greece, Turkey, and Iran in order to ensure that these states did not fall under Soviet influence.
-In 1945, officer veterans of the Security Battalions had organized themselves into a secret society known as the IDEA (Ieros Desmos Ellinon Axiomatikon–Holy Bond of Greek Officers).
+In 1945, officer veterans of the Security Battalions had organised themselves into a secret society known as the IDEA (Ieros Desmos Ellinon Axiomatikon–Holy Bond of Greek Officers).
 Several of the future leaders of the junta, such as Georgios Papadopoulos, were members of IDEA.
 With American and British aid, the civil war ended with the military defeat of the communists in 1949.
-The Communist Party of Greece (KKE) and its ancillary organizations were outlawed (Law 509/1947), and many Communists either fled the country or faced persecution.
+The Communist Party of Greece (KKE) and its ancillary organisations were outlawed (Law 509/1947), and many Communists either fled the country or faced persecution.
 The CIA and the Greek military began to work together closely, especially after Greece joined the North Atlantic Treaty Organization (NATO) in 1952.
 This included notable CIA officers Gust Avrakotos and Clair George.
 Avrakotos maintained a close relationship with the colonels who would figure in the later coup.